avarassanchez/tTEscanR/tTEscanR_functions_description.md

 The **tTEscanR** object is dynamically updated to store assays and metadata at each analysis step, ensuring efficient tracking and organization of inputs and outputs throughout the pipeline.

+In order to ensure robustness throughout the pipeline **specific ids** have been assigned and should be respected by the user.
+**assays slot:**
+- mRNA and tRNA count matrices as *"mRNA"* and *"tRNA"*
+- Codon and anticodon usage count matrices as *"CodonUsage"* and *"AnticodonUsage"*
+- Amino acid demand and supply count matrices as *"AADemand"* and *"AASupply"*

+**meta.data slot:**
+- Table with the conditions of the mRNA and tRNA data as *"ConditionsLabels"*
+- Active correction factor to use when running differential expression analyses as *"CorrectionFactor"*

 **Function:** `Create_tTEscanR_Object()`.

 Initializes a **tTEscanR** object, a strucutred container designed to hold data.
 The object consists of two main components; *"assays"*, which stores data matrices, and *"meta.data"*, which stores associated information and additional intermediate calculations.
 A **tTEscanR** object can be created using a single dataset, or initialized with a list of datasets provided at once.
 Additional assays and metadata layers can be appended later using `Update_tTEscanR_Object()`.